Given Up: Background

-It starts with a distinctive jingle sound during the verses and intro, generated by the jingling of guitarist Brad Delson's ring of keys and a steady clapping beat by Mike Shinoda.
+The sounds heard in the intro of the song were added by guitarist Brad Delson, who jingled his keys and added layers of handclaps.
 The song was made available as a single on March 3, 2008.

 Single release

 In June 2007, the official Billboard website gave information stating that "Given Up" and "Shadow of the Day" would be the next two singles from Minutes to Midnight, following "What I've Done."
 This proved incorrect after "Bleed It Out" was promoted to single status, and by that time was released as a promo single between "What I've Done" and "Bleed It Out" mainly due to heavy airplay on alternative rock stations at the time.
 On January 24, 2008, it was announced that "Given Up" would be the band's next single after "Shadow of the Day," released on October 16, 2007.
 The single was released as digital download on February 17, 2008, along with a cover art.